LUDES-PESC/GameQualityAssessment/README.md

 Additional Python modules:
 ---------
-In order to run the program, one need some additional Python modules that are in the `requirements` file and listed down below:
+In order to run the program, one need some additional Python modules that are in the `requirements.txt` file and listed down below:

 + backports.functools-lru-cache==1.5
 + cycler==0.10.0